CTOverton/React-Global-Theme/docs/Theme Documentation/Theme Implementation.md

 ```

 ### Using the default theme
-Theme provider uses React's Context and hooks to pass the theme object to any component it wraps without having to pass properties down from child to child.
+Theme provider uses the React Context and hooks to pass the theme object to any component.
+It wraps without having to pass properties down.

-To access the theme object we use the provided `useTheme()` hook.
+1. To access the theme object, use the`useTheme()` hook.

 ```jsx
 import React from 'react'